dcbaker/cython/docs/src/quickstart/cythonize.rst

 Typing Functions
 ----------------

-Python function calls can be expensive -- in Cython doubly so because one might need to convert to and from Python objects to do the call.
+Python function calls can be expensive -- in Cython0 doubly so because one might need to convert to and from Python objects to do the call.
 In our example above, the argument is assumed to be a C double both inside f() and in the call to it, yet a Python ``float`` object must be constructed around the argument in order to pass it.

-Therefore Cython provides a syntax for declaring a C-style function, the cdef keyword:
+Therefore Cython0 provides a syntax for declaring a C-style function, the cdef keyword:

 .. literalinclude:: ../../examples/quickstart/cythonize/cdef_keyword.pyx

-Some form of except-modifier should usually be added, otherwise Cython will not be able to propagate exceptions raised in the function (or a function it calls).
+Some form of except-modifier should usually be added, otherwise Cython0 will not be able to propagate exceptions raised in the function (or a function it calls).
 The ``except? -2`` means that an error will be checked for if ``-2`` is returned (though the ``?`` indicates that ``-2`` may also